iamahmedabdalla/Grounded/SECURITY.md

 | High   | An attacker can bypass the simple regex used to extract URLs from the email body | Input Validation |

-Lastly, DOMPurify should be used to sanitise all HTML content effectively.
+Lastly, I will be implement DOMPurify to sanitise all HTML content more effectively.

-## Privacy & Data Handling

-This extension:
-1. Only processes emails within your Gmail interface
-2. Does not store email content, only in your Chrome Browser
-3. Uses Chrome storage for saving scan results
-4. Communicates only with your configured local LLM server

-## Dependencies & Security

-The extension relies on:
-1. Local LLM server via Ollama
-2. Chrome Storage API
-3. Gmail's DOM structure

 ## Current Limitations